 This is the part families do not plan for.
 The appointment itself is one thing.
 Everything after it is another.

-Lowering the risk of UTI confusion in seniors
+Lowering the Risk of UTI Confusion in Seniors

 No family can prevent every infection.
 But you can lower the odds and catch things sooner.

 Encourage steady fluid intake throughout the day.
 Keep bathroom routines regular.
-Pay attention to hygiene, especially if your loved one needs help with it.
+Pay close attention to hygiene, especially if your loved one needs help with it.
 And watch for the small stuff: eating less, drinking less, sleeping more, or seeming more withdrawn than usual.
 Those are often the first signs that something is shifting.

 It also helps to know what is normal for your loved one.
 When you know their baseline, you notice a real change faster.
 That is what buys you time.